SCECcode/pycsep/CONTRIBUTING.md

 Pull requests can be changed after they are opened, so create a pull request as early as possible.
 This allows us to provide feedback during development and to answer any questions.

+Also, if you find pyCSEP to be useful, but don't want to contribute to the code we highly encourage updates to the documentation!

 Please make sure to set the correct branch for your pull request.
 Also, please do not include large files in your pull request.
 If you feel that you need to add large files, let us know and we can figure something out.

+### Tips to get your pull request accepted quickly

+1. Any new feature that contains calculations must contain a unit-test to ensure that the calculations are doing what you expect.
+Some exceptions to this are documentation changes and new plotting features.
+2. Documentation should accompany any new feature additions into the package.
+    * Plotting functions should provide a sphinx-gallery example, which can be found [here](https://github.com/SCECcode/pycsep/blob/master/examples/tutorials/catalog_filtering.py).
+    * More complex features might require additional documentation.
+We will let you know upon seeing your pull request.
+    * The documentation use sphinx which compiles reST.
+Some notes on that can be found [here](https://www.sphinx-doc.org/en/master/usage/quickstart.html).
+3. pyCSEP uses pytest as a test runner.
+Add new tests to the `tests` folder in an existing file or new file starting matching `test_*.py`
+4. New scientific capabilities that are not previously published should be presented to the CSEP science group as part of a science review.
+This will consist of a presentation that provides a scientific justification for the feature.

 ## Submitting an Issue